dbakewel/netbots/README.md

 Messages described below are grouped by request (sent by robot) and the expected reply (sent by server).
 All keys listed below are required.

-IMPORTANT: When a robot's health is 0, only joinRequest and getInfoRequest will return the appropriate reply.
-Other request messages will return a reply of type "Error" when a robots health is 0.
+IMPORTANT: When a robot's health == 0, only joinRequest and getInfoRequest will return the appropriate reply.
+Other request messages will return a reply of type "Error" when a robot's health == 0.

 **Join**